imramki/MicroServices-CurrencyApplication/README.md

 We need to add the spring-cloud-sleuth dependency in the required components to have each request a unique id and the request id will span across all components.
-Adding sleuth dependency to CurrencyConversionService, CurrencyExchangService, ZuulApiGatewayServer components.
+Adding sleuth dependency to CurrencyConversionService, CurrencyExchangeService, ZuulApiGatewayServer components.
 After adding the dependencies, we need to create
 Auto Sampler bean from Brave library(which is inbuilt used by sleuth).